Do you need back and neck pain relief?

 - Spinal stenosis

-A physician usually will attempt to manage the symptoms associated with these conditions by developing a program of conservative, or non-surgical, treatment that can include physical therapy, rest, prescription pain medication or cortisone injections.
+A physician usually will first prescribe a program of conservative, or nonsurgical, treatment that can include physical therapy, rest, prescription pain medication or cortisone injections.
 If back and neck pain relief is not achieved after weeks or months of conservative treatment, a physician might suggest surgery as an option.